The Cocker Spaniel is a friendly, happy dog. Just be prepared to spend time and money on grooming to keep your dog’s coat beautiful and healthy.

 Dogs, like people, need to have their teeth brushed.
 Failing to keep your dog’s teeth clean can cause dental disease, tooth loss, and other infections.

-Start when your puppy is young and brush your dog’s teeth every day.
+Start when your puppy is young, and brush your dog’s teeth daily.
 At the least, you should brush two or three times each week.
 Many vets also recommend professional teeth cleaning annually.